carbon-io/carbond/docs/guide/collections.rst

 SaveObjectConfig
 ~~~~~~~~~~~~~~~~

-The :js:class:`~carbond.collections.SaveObjectConfig` class is the base ``saveObject``
+The :js:class:`~carbond.collections.SaveObjectConfig` class is the base
-operation config class and the default for
+``saveObject`` operation config class and the default for
 :js:class:`~carbond.collections.Collection`.
 Like previous config classes, it
 allows you to set a specific schema for the incoming object (again, an ID
 property is required).
 Additionally, like the ``update`` config class, the
 ``saveObject`` operation can be configured to create objects in the collection
 (this is the default) and to return the object in the response to the client.
-Note, the ``save`` operation never "creates" objects since it is an operation at
+Note, unlike ``saveObject``, the ``save`` operation never "creates" objects
-the collection level.
-Instead, it "replaces" the collection.
+since it is an operation at the collection level.
+Instead, it "replaces" the
+collection.

 .. code-block:: js